You May Want to Read:

 If you are free to ask a friend for help, I suggest that you press the point further by sharing with that person some of your temptations.
 Make it easy for them to care for you.
-Rather than expecting them to ask you the perfect question, you can circumvent this potential pitfall in caregiving by being proactive through releasing them from a narrow question asking criteria.
+Rather than expecting them to ask you the perfect question, you can circumvent this potential pitfall in caregiving by being proactive by releasing them from narrow question-asking criteria.

 Most certainly it is a good thing to look desirable and to want someone to desire you.
 That is living according to how God designed you.
 To be undesirable could be a hindrance to the gospel’s effectiveness.
 The real issue here is not about being desirable, but about whose authority are you going to submit to as the definers of desirable.